The momentum amplituhedron of SYM and ABJM from twistor-string maps: Twistor-string map in and the momentum amplituhedron of SYM

 \paragraph{Definitions} The momentum amplituhedron $\mathcal{M}(k,n)$ is the positive geometry associated with N$^{k-2}$MHV tree-level amplitude in $\mathcal{N}=4$ SYM~\cite{Damgaard:2019ztj}, which recast the original amplituhdedron~\cite{Arkani-Hamed:2013jha} in momentum-twistor space to spinor- helicity space.
 In the momentum amplituhedron, the kinematic data is bosonized by introducing $2(n-k)$ Grassmann-odd variables $\phi^{\alpha}_a$, $\alpha=1,\ldots n-k$ and $2k$ Grassmann-odd variables $\tilde{\phi}^{\dot{\alpha}}_{\dot{a}}$, $\dot{\alpha}=1,\ldots k$ and as

 We introduce the matrices $\Lambda, \tilde{\Lambda}$ as follows, and ask $\tilde{\Lambda}$ ($\Lambda$) to be (twisted-)positive:

 where $\Lambda$ is twisted-positive means that its orthogonal complement is positive $\Lambda^{\perp} \in M^+(k{-}2, n)$ (see~\cite{Damgaard:2019ztj}), and we refer to $(\Lambda,\tilde{\Lambda})$ as the kinematic data.
-Given such ``positive kinematic data", there are two equivalent definitions of the momentum amplituhedron.
-The first is by introducing auxiliary positive Grassmannian matrix $C\in G_+(k,n)$ and we define momentum amplituhedron ${\cal M}(k,n)$ as the image of the following map:
+Given such ``positive kinematic data", there are two ways to define the momentum amplituhedron.~\footnote{The first definition does not guarantee that the Mandelstam variables are always positive for all points in the image of $G_+(k,n)$ through the map $\tilde{\Phi}_{\Lambda,\tilde{\Lambda}}$ while the second explicitly assume this.
+In order to agree with the second definition, we need to impose extra conditions on $\Lambda$ and $\tilde{\Lambda}$ to ensure these positivity conditions~\cite{Damgaard:2019ztj}.} The first is by introducing auxiliary positive Grassmannian matrix $C\in G_+(k,n)$ and we define momentum amplituhedron ${\cal M}(k,n)$ as the image of the following map: